 Given our interest in estimating the interrelationships between innovation, exporting and productivity, our main independent variables of interest continue to be new-to-market innovation performance, new-to-firm innovation performance, and export performance, as defined above.
 In our LTE models, both types of innovations are independent variables in the exporting equations.
 Conversely, in our LBE models, exporting is an independent variable in the NTM and NTF innovation equations.
 Exporting, NTM and NTF innovation are independent variables in the productivity equations.
-Since productivity can itself drive both exporting and innovation, we also include it as an independent variable in the exporting and innovation.
+Since productivity can itself drive both exporting and innovation, we also include it as an independent variable in the exporting and innovation equations.

 We classify a firm as a persistent exporter using an indicator variable equal to one if: i) the firm was surveyed in three or more waves; and, ii) in each wave, the firm reported that it exported it's goods and services.
 Conversely, a firm is classified as an intermittent exporter if it was surveyed three or more times but reported exporting in some waves but not in others.
+Our models relating to persistent exporting therefore limit the sample to exporting firms observed in at least three of the eight waves of the survey.